zack-bitcoin/chorded_gamepad/README.md

 The top of the chorded_gamepad.c file has a commented region explaining what can be customized.

-The configuratoin includes some notes about how the keys are organized onto chords, and a cheatsheet to help you memorize the chords.
+The configuration includes some notes about how the keys are organized onto chords, and a cheatsheet to help you memorize the chords.